wecodemore/wpstarter/docs/03-WordPress-Integration.md

 Besides `WpConfigSectionEditor::append()`, the object also has the `prepend`, `replace`, and `delete` methods, to, respectively, pre-pend, replace and delete the code in the given section.

-Please note that the PHP code to append/prepend/replace is not checked at all, so be sure that it is valid PHP code.
+Please note that the PHP code to append/prepend/replace is not checked in any way, so be sure that it is valid PHP code.

-An instance of `WpConfigSectionEditor` can be obtained via the `Locator` class, documentation for it is in the [Custom Steps Development](08-Custom-Steps-Development.md) section.
+An instance of `WpConfigSectionEditor` can be obtained via the `Locator` class, documentation for it is in the [*"Custom Steps Development"* chapter](08-Custom-Steps-Development.md).